Maryland Route 86: Route description

 MD 86 begins at an intersection with MD 30 (Hanover Pike) on the north side of the town of Manchester.
 A left turn is prohibited from southbound MD 30 to northbound MD 86; southbound MD 30 traffic has to use municipally-maintained Hallie Avenue to access MD 86.
 MD 86 heads northeast as a two-lane undivided road through farmland just south of the parallel Dug Hill Ridge and north of a tributary of the South Branch of Gunpowder Falls.
 The tributary passes under the state highway and enters the South Branch just south of MD 86's intersection with Water Tank Road, where MD 86 crosses the South Branch.
 The state highway continues northeast as the main street of the village of Lineboro.
-MD 86 crosses over the North Branch of Gunpowder Falls and meets CSX's Hanover Subdivision railroad line at-grade while passing through the Lineboro Historic District.
-The state highway reaches its northern terminus at the Pennsylvania state line, where Lineboro Road continues northeast as PA 516 toward Glen Rock.
+MD 86 crosses over the North Branch of Gunpowder Falls and heads across CSX's Hanover Subdivision railroad line at-grade while passing through the Lineboro Historic District.
+The state highway reaches its northern terminus at the Pennsylvania state line, where Lineboro Road continues northeast as PA 516 toward the borough of Glen Rock.